powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/import.md

 ### Switch (Switch, Breaker, Disconnector, LoadBreakSwitch, ProtectedSwitch, GroundDisconnector)

 CGMES `Switches`, `Breakers`, `Disconnectors`, `LoadBreakSwitches`, `ProtectedSwitches` and `GroundDisconnectors` are all imported in the same manner.
-For convenience purpose, we will now use CGMES `Switch` as a say but keep in mind that this section is valid for all these CGMES classes.
+For convenience purposes, we will now use CGMES `Switch` as a say but keep in mind that this section is valid for all these CGMES classes.

 If the CGMES `Switch` has its ends both inside the same voltage level, it is mapped to a PowSyBl [`Switch`](../model/index.md#breakerswitch) with attributes as described below:
 - `SwitchKind` is defined depending on the CGMES class